 Due to the physician shortage, there is a clear need for physician recruitment best practices.
-Competition for physician talent is fierce, with all organizations recruiting.
+Competition for physician talent is fierce.
 Organizations that implement best practices have superior recruitment results including an increase in patient care quality, patient opportunities, and revenue.
 Physician vacancies can also have a significant negative community impact.1

 The growing physician shortage has made it more challenging than ever to hire physicians in a timely manner.
 The shortage is expected to grow to a shortfall between 14,000 to 49,000 primary care physicians and 33,000 to 73,000 for non-primary care physicians by 2030.
 The two biggest contributing factors are the aging population of the nation including physician retirements and greater access to healthcare due to the Affordable Care Act.
 2